mustafarian/githubler/README.md

 Githubler REST Demo
 ===================

-An example applications demonstrating creation of a rest endpoint that in turn consumes the github rest api.
+An example application demonstrating creating a REST endpoint that consumes the github search api endpoint.

 ## Building and Running the Application

 1. Update the application.properties files.
    In order to access github's api the caller needs to provide credentials.
 In this application these are stored in properties files: ./src/main/resources/application.properties, and ./src/test/resources/application.properties.

    Generating a github token can be done [here](https://github.com/settings/tokens).